 On resale websites like StubHub, you can buy tickets in advance and you have a lot of flexibility to search the prices and seats you want, and they often offer lower than retail prices.

-In contrast, the "same day as performance" options, such as TKTS, lotteries, Rush, and standing room only, is never a sure thing.
+In contrast, many of the other options for discounts are the "same day as performance" options.
+Things like TKTS, lotteries, rush, and standing room only are never a sure thing.

-Before you read on, consider listening to an episode of our NYC Travel Tips podcast that covers discounted Broadway tickets.
+Before you read on, consider listening to an episode of our NYC Travel Tips podcast that covers cheaper Broadway tickets.

 This podcast offers bite-sized audio clips with tips on how to plan your trip to NYC.
 You can get our podcast on Apple, Google, or wherever you get your podcasts.

 The most popular (and most crowded) is the Times Square location.
-There are two other locations, one at Lincoln Center and the other at the South Street Seaport.
+The other location is at Lincoln Center.

 Expect long lines at the TKTS booths, especially at the Times Square location, and plan your day accordingly.